natcap/invest.users-guide/source/sdr.rst

  9. :math:`\mathbf{SDR_{max}}`: the maximum SDR that a pixel can reach, which is a function of the soil texture (Vigiak et al. 2012).
 This parameter can be used for calibration in advanced studies.
 The default value is 0.8.

-Running the model
+Running the Model
 =================

 To launch the Sediment model navigate to the Windows Start Menu -> All Programs -> InVEST +VERSION+ -> Sediment delivery and retention.
 The interface does not require a GIS desktop, although the results will need to be explored with any GIS tool including ArcGIS, QGIS, and others.

-Interpreting results
+Interpreting Results
 --------------------

 The following is a short description of each of the outputs from the Sediment Retention model.
 Final results are found in the output folders within the user defined Workspace specified for this model.